Last updated on June 15th, 2024 at 07:31 am

 Delays in Closing: Contingent home sales can lead to delays in the closing process.

-For instance, if the seller’s current home sale falls through or encounters unexpected complications, it can cause a cascade of delays that affects all parties involved.
+For instance, if the seller’s current home sale falls through or encounters unexpected complications, it can cause delays that affects all parties involved.

 Buyers need to be prepared for possible extensions to the closing date and the potential impact it may have on their plans.